plan-systems/design-docs/proof-of-correctness.md

-       ChannelEpoch        UUID     // Epoch of the channel in effect when this entry was sealed AuthorMemberID      UUID     // Creator of this entry (and signer of EntryCrypt.Sig) AuthorMemberEpoch   UUID     // Epoch of the author's identity when this entry was sealed ContentKeyID        UUID     // Specifies key used to encrypt EntryCrypt.BodyCrypt }
+       ChannelEpoch        UUID     // Epoch of the channel in effect when this entry was sealed AuthorMemberID      UUID     // Creator of this entry (and signer of EntryCrypt.Sig) AuthorMemberEpoch   UUID     // Epoch of the author's identity when this entry was sealed ContentKeyID        UUID     // Specifies key used to encrypt EntryCrypt.ContentCrypt }
 ```
    - Each member of **C** maintains possession of the community keyring **[K]<sub>C</sub>**, such that: